dechamps/FlexASIO/FAQ.md

 numbers:

  - The reported latency **can be higher than the ASIO buffer size**.
-   - This is perfectly normal with some configurations, because some backends will add additional buffering on top of the ASIO buffer itself.
+   - This is perfectly normal in most configurations, because some backends will add additional buffering on top of the ASIO buffer itself.
  - The reported latency usually **does not take the underlying hardware into account**.